test-org-9918918/NASA_GeneLab_Training.github.io/GL4U/RNAseq/June_2022_Educator_Pilot/RNAseq_fastq_to_counts_JN/Example_RNAseq_fastq_to_counts_JN/RNAseq_fastq_to_counts_JN_Answer_Key.md

 2. How does that value compare with the expected count for gene ENSMUSG00000000028 in the FLT_Rep1.genes.results file?
 	> It’s the same.

 ---
+### Section 8b.
+Compile Count Data with MultiQC

+**Take a look at the multiQC report of the strandedness data above and answer the following questions:**

+1. Are the data for all samples stranded or unstranded?
+	> Stranded

+2. If stranded, what is the orientitation of the reads relative to the reference?
+	> Antisense

+---
 ## Section 7.
 Generate Raw Counts Table